geopm/geopm/service/README.md

 unprivileged user process.

-The GEOPM service also provides a fail-safe save/restore mechanism for any platform controls that are exposed by PlatformIO.
+The GEOPM service also provides a fail-safe save/restore mechanism for any platform controls that are exposed by PlatformIO in conjuction with a read/write session.
 This is done by initiating a session with the service when the ServiceIOGroup is first created by a libgeopm or libgeopmpolicy user.
 All the initial values for all controls are saved by the GEOPM service prior to opening the session with the end-user.
 When the session is closed, either by an explicit D-Bus call by the client, or when the process that initiated the client session ends, all control knobs are restored to the values that they had prior to opening the session.
 Some filtering may be applied to the raw signals provided by the hardware interface before being exposed to the client session.
 In particular, all monotonic signals (e.g. hardware counters) are reported with respect to the value they had when the session began, which is reported as zero.

 When a client calls `read_signal()` or `write_control()` on their PlatformIO object and the only IOGroup that provides the signal or